fastlane/docs/docs/actions.md

   `username` | Your Apple ID Username
-  `version` | The version number to create/update `changelog` | Changelog text that should be uploaded to iTunes Connect
+  `version` | The version number to create/update `changelog` | Changelog text that should be uploaded to iTunes Connect `team_id` | The ID of your iTunes Connect team if you're in multiple teams `team_name` | The name of your iTunes Connect team if you're in multiple teams

 </details>